 Killam Postdoctoral Fellow, University of British Columbia

-Adrian’s association with the Three Seas Program began in 2007 when he served as the Teaching Assistant for the Biology & Ecology of Fishes class, while conducting dissertation research at our former tropical site in Moorea, French Polynesia.
-Now a Killam Postdoctoral Fellow at the University of British Columbia, Adrian will join us at our Caribbean location this winter as instructor.
+Adrian’s association with the Three Seas program began in 2007 when he served as the Teaching Assistant for the Biology & Ecology of Fishes class, while conducting dissertation research at our former tropical site in Moorea, French Polynesia.
+Now a Killam Postdoctoral Fellow at the University of British Columbia, Adrian will join us at our Caribbean location this winter.

 Biology of Corals

 Steve Vollmer is a Three Seas alumni who returned to Northeastern University after completing his doctoral research.
 He has been teaching the Biology of Corals class in Panama since our move there in 2010, which he was instrumental in orchestrating.
 He maintains an active, NSF-funded research program at the STRI lab in Bocas del Toro.
-Two of his doctoral students whom were recruited from the Marine Biology PSM program offered in conjunction with the Three Seas Program, also conduct their dissertation research at STRI while serving as TAs in the program.
+Two of his doctoral students, recruited from the Master of Science in Marine Biology program offered in conjunction with the Three Seas program, also conduct their dissertation research at STRI while serving as TAs in the program.